isaiahmitchell358/Technical_Academic_Projects/README.md

 **Classification of Benign and Malignant Tumors Using Supervised and Unsupervised Learning**

-The goal was to train a machine learning model to take a dataset of breast cancer cells and classify them between benign and malignant based on the factors represented in the datasheet
+The goal was to train a machine learning model to take a dataset of breast cancer cells and classify them between benign and malignant based on the factors that were presented.

 I implemented both supervised and unsupervised learning frameworks.
 By utilizing sigmoid activation and binary cross-entropy loss, I focused on differentiating between benign and malignant tumors while minimizing false-positive rates.
 Also, I implemented Principal Component Analysis (PCA) to perform dimensionality reduction, isolating distinct clusters for benign and malignant data points within an unsupervised framework.